JohnPeel/svelte-backed-store/README.md

 ## Readonly stores

 To create a readonly store only export subscribe on your "store".
+Which is what [readable](https://github.com/sveltejs/svelte/blob/13ef75be22d6850677a90310d058bed6b09b5a0f/src/runtime/store/index.ts#L53) does in Svelte.

 ```js
 export const myStore = { subscribe: localStore("myKey", "myInitialValue").subscribe };